 Answering directly to the people you serve must be the right way of running major cities like Leicester.

 During this time, I oversaw the council’s transition from district council to a unitary authority, taking on responsibility for all local government services in Leicester.
-I also spearheaded Leicester’s City Challenge programme, bringing over £400m of jobs and regeneration to Leicester – including the land for the King Power Stadium and the development of the National Space Centre.
+I also spearheaded the renewal of terraced housing across the city and the City Challenge programme - bringing over £400m of jobs and regeneration to Leicester – including the land for the King Power Stadium and the development of the National Space Centre.

-In 1999, I was immensely proud to be knighted by the Queen for services to the City of Leicester.
+I was immensely proud to be knighted by the Queen in 1999 for services to the city.

-On May 5 2011, I won that election against ten other candidates, polling almost 47,000 votes – 55% of the votes cast.
-I was re-elected in 2015, and I am privileged to have been re-elected again in May 2019 to serve as Leicester’s City Mayor for a third term, increasing my share of the vote by 6%.
+I won that election in May 2011, polling almost 47,000 votes – 55% of the votes cast - against ten other candidates.
+I was re-elected in 2015 and May 2019 - currently serving as Leicester’s city mayor for a third term.

-I've lived in Leicester for more than 40 years.
-My late wife and I had three children, Cassandra, Eleanor and Lauren, and nine grandchildren.
+My late wife and I have three children and nine grandchildren.